boomelage/machine-learning-option-pricing/example_outs/historical_av_demonstration.md

 # train data generation
-now that we have calibrated our pricing engine, let us proceed with generating all real barrier option contract combinations for this trading day
+now that we have calibrated our pricing engine, let us proceed with generating all real down barrier option contract combinations for this trading day

 ```python
 K = np.linspace(s*0.8,s*1.2,7).astype(int).tolist()